OCA/sale-workflow/sales_team_security/readme/DESCRIPTION.rst

 - Contacts without salesman assigned, but the same team.
 - Contacts with them as salesman, independently from the team.
 - Contacts with them as follower.

+For keeping consistent accesses, followers of the main and shipping/invoice contacts are synced according the salesman of the children contacts